Heat pumps - What they are and why you need one

 What is a heat pump?

 It's a device that controls your home’s climate by distributing the heat that is already available in the air.
-In the winter, it transfers heat from the outside environment and transfers it inside your home to provide warmth and comfort.
-In the summer, depending on your system design, the heat pump extracts the heat inside your home and moves it outside.
-A heat pump is a smart and clean way to heat, cool, purify, and dehumidify your home.
+In the colder times of year, it transfers heat from the outside environment and transfers it inside your home to provide warmth and comfort.
+A heat pump is essentially a smart and clean way to heat, purify, and dehumidify your home.

 Heat pumps are part of a group of technologies that include HVAC (heating, ventilation, and air conditioning).
 These devices transfer heat and warmth from one place to another.